Build custom fleet management software

 Managing a fleet of commercial vehicles means juggling numerous tasks and bearing enormous responsibility.
 And it doesn’t get easier with external factors like the shifting car market and industry trends, legislation changes, and ballooning costs.
-But what could make a difference is a custom fleet management & tracking solution.
+However, what could make a difference is a custom fleet management and tracking solution.

-Let’s start with the trends that will guide fleet management in the near future.
-We’re focusing on them to help you decide on the functions for improved driver safety, asset tracking, and fleet coordination you’ll want in your truck fleet management software.
-Here are the top trends to watch out for:
+Let’s start with the use cases and tech trends that will guide fleet management in the near future.
+We’re focusing on them to help you decide on the functions for improved driver safety, supply chain visibility, asset tracking, and fleet coordination you’ll want in your truck fleet management software.

-The Covid-19 pandemic pushed fleet managers to adopt remote work arrangements.
-And although economies are starting to reopen, many fleet management companies intend to carry on with the remote work set-up to protect employees and save money.
+The Covid-19 pandemic set new standards of remote work arrangements.
+Many fleet management companies carry on with the remote work set-up to automate workflows and hence save money.

-To ensure successful remote fleet monitoring and management, you need to be equipped with software that provides real-time visibility across operations.
+To ensure successful remote fleet monitoring and management, you need to be equipped with software for fleet maintenance that provides real-time visibility across operations.
 This will help you stay in contact with the teams and effectively monitor tasks, increasing productivity.

 Monitoring and communicating driver behavior, location, fuel consumption, and other data helps telematics devices improve the efficiency of fleet operations.
 By including telematics in your fleet tracker software development process, you can centralize and improve the visibility of fleet data.
 This will allow you to automatically record vehicle data, receive fault alert notifications, and sync odometer readings.

-Fleet management companies can use artificial intelligence for real-time fleet analytics, optimizing repair and maintenance decisions, and streamlining recruitment.
+Fleet management companies can use artificial intelligence for real-time fleet analytics and logistics chatbots, optimizing repair and maintenance decisions, and streamlining recruitment.
 But most importantly, the adoption of AI-powered fleet management systems increases drivers’ safety without compromising efficiency.

-These applications can help fleets handle driver coaching, road risk data analysis, and route recommendations.
+AI and blockchain-based applications offer many use cases like handling driver coaching, road risk data analysis, and route recommendations.
 Additionally, they help managers, mechanics, and fleet drivers make data-based decisions that improve fleet performance.
-Read about AI logistics use cases and blockchain in logistics use cases.

 Big Data and 5G